 With a terrible sense of irony, one of the most common times for heaters to fail is when it’s cold outside and you really want a warm home.
 If you get your heater serviced regularly and have bought a reliable model,

 hopefully, problems can be kept to a minimum.

 However, even the best heater might have the occasional blip.

 Most people have noticed a burning smell at one time or another when they’ve switched on their heater.
 Although it can be alarming, if it quickly fades away there’s probably not too much of a problem.
-Every heater accumulates dust and debris, and as your heater warms up, this dust gets burnt away, causing the temporary odour.
-If your heater hasn’t been serviced recently, it’s probably a good idea to book one in fairly soon, but it’s not an emergency.
+Every heater accumulates dust and debris, and as your heater warms up, this dust gets burnt away, causing a temporary odor.
+If your heater hasn’t been serviced recently, it’s probably a good idea to book one fairly soon, but it’s not an emergency.